1. Initial Telephone Contact

 5. Admitting Your Pet

-If your pet will be hospitalized with us, our receptionist will fill out a Hospitalization Form with you at the front desk.
+If your pet will be hospitalized with us, our CSR will fill out a Hospitalization Form with you at the front desk.
 This form helps us keep track of important information like your contact information for updates on your pet’s condition and any personal items you would like to leave with your pet.
 We do require a deposit at the time of hospitalization, the amount of which varies depending on the care your pet needs.

 Our veterinarians will update you at least twice per day on your pet’s condition.
 If at any time you would like to check on your pet, please feel free to call!
 Also, many pets benefit from spending some time with their owners while they are hospitalized—please call if you would like to come by during your pet’s stay at Mountain View so we can plan the best time for your visit.